-Drugs and psoriasis skin products aren't the only way to treat your disease.
-Lifestyle changes can also make your skin feel and look better.
+Drugs and skin care products aren't the only way to treat psoriasis.
+Lifestyle changes are proven to make your skin look and feel better.

-Try these tips to calm psoriasis flare-ups, remove scale, promote healing, and soothe itchy, inflamed skin.
+Try these tips to calm flare-ups, remove scales, promote healing, and soothe itchy, inflamed skin.

-It's one of the simplest and best things you can do for your skin when you have psoriasis.
-Keep your skin moist to help lessen dryness, itching, redness, soreness, and scaling.
-Moisture can also help your skin heal.
+It's one of the best yet simplest things you can do.
+Keep your skin moist to reduce dryness, itching, redness, soreness, and scaling.
+Moisture can also help it heal.

 Which type of moisturizer you use depends on how dry your skin is.
 Ointments are thick, heavy, and good at locking in moisture.
 Lotions are thinner and smooth on easier.
 Creams fall somewhere in between.
-And you don't have to slather on high-priced moisturizers.
-Petroleum jelly or Crisco shortening is cheap and works well.
+And you don't have to slather on high-priced products.
+Both petroleum jelly and shortening are cheap and work well.

 Gently pat on moisturizer after your bath or shower.
-Apply again when you change your clothes and during the day as needed.
-If it's cold or dry outside, you may need to apply it more often.
+Apply again throughout the day and when you change clothes.
+If it's cold or dry outside, you may need to use it more often.

 Soothe With Daily Baths

-A daily warm bath using a mild soap can help soothe your itchy spots and make it easier to remove dry skin.
+A daily warm bath using a mild soap can help soothe itchy spots and remove dry skin.

 For even more relief, add oil, finely ground oatmeal, Epsom salt, or Dead Sea salt to the water and soak for 15 minutes.
-Steer clear of hot water or harsh soaps while you bathe.
+Steer clear of hot water and harsh soaps.
 They're hard on skin that's already dry and stressed.

-Gently pat your skin dry instead of rubbing it with a towel.
-Rubbing can make lesions worse and cause new ones.
-After you pat your skin dry, pat on moisturizer.
+Gently pat dry instead of rubbing your skin with a towel.
+Rubbing can make sores worse and even cause new ones.
+Follow immediately with a moisturizer.

-If you're itchy and dry but don't have time for a bath, use this quick fix: Put a wet towel or cold compress on the trouble spot.
+If you're itchy and dry but don't have time for a bath, try this quick fix: Put a wet towel or cold compress on the trouble spot.
 Then always follow with a moisturizer.

 Heal With Sunlight

-A little ultraviolet (UV) light can go a long way to soothe, improve, or even heal psoriasis lesions.
-You can use indoor light for UV therapy during the fall and winter.
-Sunlight is good in spring and summer.
+A little ultraviolet (UV) light can go a long way to soothe, improve, and even heal psoriasis lesions.
+Even indoor light can make a difference.

-Get modest amounts of UV light two or three times a week.
-Use sunscreen on the parts of your body that don't have psoriasis outbreaks.
-Just be careful: Too much sun (or sunburn) raises your risk of skin cancer and may make psoriasis outbreaks worse.
+Get modest amounts of sunlight two to three times a week.
+Be sure to use sunscreen on your healthy skin.
+Too much sun (or sunburn) raises your risk of skin cancer and may make your outbreaks worse.

-Talk to your doctor before adding UV therapy to your skin care routine.
-Schedule regular skin checkups to be sure you’re staying safe.
+Talk to your doctor before adding UV therapy to your routine.
+And schedule regular skin checkups to be sure you’re not overdoing it.